johnbender/olson/README.md

 ![build](https://travis-ci.org/johnbender/olson.svg?branch=master)

-A tiny recognizer for parsring expression grammars.
+A tiny recognizer for parsing expression grammars.

 The goal of this project is to produce a recognizer and PEG representation to replace complex regular expressions on the